flyingsiying/blog/_posts/2017-11-13-arcgis-rest.markdown

 ![](/blog/images/demo/arcgis-rest-2.gif)

-Last but not least, a user can click onto each search result to enter the Web GIS interface so that he could play around with the layer.
+Last but not least, a user can click onto each search result to enter the Web GIS interface and play around with the selected layer.
 ![](/blog/images/demo/arcgis-rest-3.gif)